End an interactive session with a remote computer.

 Note that if Enter-PSSession -ComputerName is used (instead of new-psSession), then Enter-PSSession would have automatically created a temporary session that would close as soon as the interactive session ends.

-Start PowerShell.exe and run a .ps1 script that will exit returning an ErrorLevel back to the calling shell (in this case CMD.exe)
+Start PowerShell.exe and run a cmdlet and exit returning an ErrorLevel back to the calling shell (in this case CMD.exe)

 C:\> Echo %ERRORLEVEL%